DarrenLe20/Capybara_Twitter_bot/README.md

 3. Create a Twitter developer account and create a new app [here](https://developer.twitter.com/)
 4. Generate the necessery keys and tokens for the app
+5. Apply for elevated access to the Twitter API
-5. Create a Giphy developer account and create a new app [here](https://developers.giphy.com/)
+6. Create a Giphy developer account and create a new app [here](https://developers.giphy.com/)
-6. Generate the GIPHY SDK key for the app
+7. Generate the GIPHY SDK key for the app
-7. Create a config.py file in the root directory of the project and declare the following variables
+8. Create a config.py file in the root directory of the project and declare the following variables

       ```API_KEY = "your_api_key"```